riad-azz/tiktok-saver/README.md

 docker-compose up -d --build
 ```

+Note: make sure Docker is running before using `docker-compose` command.

+## Project Setup

-## Docker Compose
+### Docker Compose

-The `docker-compose.yml` is what holds the whole project together and links all the containers.
+The `tiktok-saver/docker-compose.yml` file is responsible for connecting and managing all the containers in the project.

-You can tweak a lot of stuff here, like changing the `REDIS_PASSWORD`, changing `ports` or add more workers to the flask [gunicorn](https://gunicorn.org/) and other stuff, check out [docker compose docs](https://docs.docker.com/compose/) to learn more about it.
+You can customize various aspects here, such as changing the `REDIS_PASSWORD`, modifying ports, or adding more workers to the Flask gunicorn server.
+For more information, refer to the [Docker Compose documentation](https://docs.docker.com/compose/).

-## Flask - Backend
+### Flask - Backend

 First thing you must do is go to `tiktok-saver/backend` and rename `.env.example` to `.env`.

 Here is what you need to know:

-### Rate limiting

-Flask Limiter is used for rate limiting, you can customize it to your liking in `backend/app/extensions/limiter.py` as for the main settings in `.env`:
+**Rate limiting**: Flask Limiter is used for rate limiting.
+You can customize it in `backend/app/extensions/limiter.py`.
+The main settings in `.env` are as follows:

-- RATELIMIT_ENABLED : pretty straight forwards by setting this to `True` you enable rate limiting.
+- `RATELIMIT_ENABLED` : Setting this to `True` enables rate limiting.

-- RATELIMIT_LIMIT : you can set the default rate limit for all routes here , check [flask-limiter docs](https://flask-limiter.readthedocs.io/en/stable/#quick-start) for more details.
+- `RATELIMIT_LIMIT` : You can set the default rate limit for all routes.
+Check the Flask Limiter documentation for more details.

-- RATELIMIT_REDIS_URL : you can set the URL of your redis here and there is no need to change it because its set up correctly with the `docker-compose.yml`, unless you want to change the password then change it in both the `.env` and in `docker-compose.yml`.
+- `RATELIMIT_REDIS_URL` : This sets the URL of your Redis instance.
+It is already correctly configured with the `docker-compose.yml`.
+Only change it if you want to modify the password, in which case, update it in both the `.env` file and `docker-compose.yml`.

-Check out [Flask Limiter Docs](https://flask-limiter.readthedocs.io/en/stable/) to learn more.
+Refer to the [Flask Limiter documentation](https://flask-limiter.readthedocs.io/en/stable/) for further information.

-### Cross Origin Resource Sharing (CORS)

-Flask Cors is used for Cross Origin Resource Sharing (CORS), you can customize it to your liking in `backend/app/extensions/cors.py` as for the main settings in `.env`:
+**Cross Origin Resource Sharing (CORS)**: Flask Cors is used for Cross Origin Resource Sharing (CORS).
+You can customize it in `backend/app/extensions/cors.py`.
+The main setting in `.env` is:

-- CORS_DOMAINS : you can set all the domains that you would like to allow access to the backend API and separate them with a space, if you would like the API to be accessible from anywhere just set it to `"*"`.
+- `CORS_DOMAINS` : You can set the domains that are allowed to access the backend API.
+Separate multiple domains with a space.
+If you want the API to be accessible from anywhere, set it to `"*"`.

-Check out [Flask Cors Docs](https://flask-cors.readthedocs.io/en/latest/) to learn more.
+Refer to the [Flask Cors documentation](https://flask-cors.readthedocs.io/en/latest/) for further information.

-## Next.js - Frontend
+### Next.js - Frontend

-There isn't really much to change or setup except maybe for the domain and SSL but here is what you need to know:
+There isn't much to change or set up here.
+Here's what you need to know:

-### SEO Optimization

-you can find all the SEO configs in the `frontend/src/configs` folder inside `seo.ts` and `site.ts` where you can tweak stuff like the website URL and name, also in `frontend/public/site.webmanifest`.
+**SEO Optimization**: You can find all the SEO configurations in the `frontend/src/configs` folder, specifically in `seo.ts` and `site.ts`.
+You can adjust settings such as the website URL, name.

-### API Configs

-you can find the API configs in `frontend/src/configs/api.ts` where you can change the URL's but i do not recommend touching this unless you know what you are doing.
+**API Configs**: The API configurations can be found in `frontend/src/configs/api.ts`.
+Only modify these settings if you know what you are doing.

-## Nginx
+### Nginx

-A High-performance web server & reverse proxy.
-Efficiently serves static files, proxies requests to Flask & Next.js apps, improves performance, handles high traffic, load balances, and enhances scalability.
+Nginx is a high-performance web server and reverse proxy that efficiently serves static files, proxies requests to Flask and Next.js apps, improves performance, handles high traffic, load balances, and enhances scalability.

-You can tweak the Nginx settings in `tiktok-saver/nginx/nginx.conf` and add stuff like SSL Certificate (HTTPS) or add your domain, check out [nginx docs](https://docs.nginx.com/) to learn more.
+You can customize Nginx settings in `tiktok-saver/nginx/nginx.conf`.

+For more information, refer to the [Nginx documentation](https://docs.nginx.com/).

 ## Contribution

-All contribution is welcome, if you think you can improve the project In any way, shape or form please feel free to do so.
+All contributions are welcome!
+If you believe you can improve this project in any way, shape, or form, please feel free to do so.

 ## License